 - Inter-office purchases e.g. office equipment, TVs, and old computers

 In every voluntary payroll deduction, there must be written authorization provided by the employee prior to the deduction to be made by the payroll processing team.
-Date, name, and the reason behind the voluntary deduction has to be provided and has already been considered as a standard for many businesses in the region.
+The date, name, and the reason behind the voluntary deduction have to be provided and have already been considered as a standard for many businesses in the region.

 It is also important to remember that an employer in the United Arab Emirates can’t and should not hold final paychecks of employees until tools or equipment are returned following employee termination.
 UAE legislation states that employees are to receive their last pay prior to the termination.
 It is not considered an exception for withholding wages if there’s unreturned equipment.
 Payroll may be deducted by the employer if there is the authorization that was provided by the employee.

 It could also be that the employer has considered providing the employee an invoice regarding the cost of equipment.
 With this, the matter can be pursued by the court against the former employee.
 This is the recommended route as there is no withholding of salary involvement.
 The employer and employee will receive the legal judgment of the court regarding the expense for equipment that needs to be paid or the cost of any item.